Access Denied

 Tips: Use parchment paper or silicone mats for easy cleanup and to prevent sticking without excess oil.
 Roast vegetables at 425°F for caramelization and crispy edges.
 Bake fish at 400°F for 12-15 minutes per inch of thickness.
 Season liberally with herbs and spices—roasting intensifies flavors.

-Blood sugar note: Roasting vegetables at high heat slightly increases their glycemic index compared to steaming, but the difference is minor and the improved taste means you'll eat more vegetables overall—a worthy tradeoff.
+Blood sugar note: Roasting vegetables at high heat may slightly increase their glycemic index compared to steaming, but the difference is minor and the improved taste means you'll eat more vegetables overall—a worthy tradeoff.

 Steaming: Nutrient Preservation Champion

 Steaming cooks food with moist heat without added fat.
-It's the best method for preserving water-soluble vitamins (B vitamins and vitamin C) that leach into cooking water with other methods.
+It's one of the best methods for preserving water-soluble vitamins (B vitamins and vitamin C) that leach into cooking water with other methods.

 Best for: Vegetables (broccoli, cauliflower, green beans, carrots), fish